Start-up Nation: Book overview

-The book also dwells at length on immigration and its role in Israel's economic growth: "Immigrants are not averse to start from scratch.
+The book also dwells at length on immigration and its role in Israel's economic growth: "Immigrants are not averse to starting from scratch.
 They are by definition risk-takers.
 A nation of immigrants is a nation of entrepreneurs.
-From survivors of the Holocaust to Soviet refuseniks through the Ethiopian Jews, the State of Israel never ceased to be a land of immigration: 9 out of 10 Jewish Israelis today are immigrants or descendants of immigrants the first or second generation.
-This specific demographic, causing fragmentation of community that still continues in the country, is nevertheless a great incentive to try their luck, to take risks because immigrants have nothing to lose."
+From survivors of the Holocaust to Soviet refuseniks through the Ethiopian Jews, the State of Israel never ceased to be a land of immigration: 9 out of 10 Jewish Israelis today are immigrants or descendants of immigrants, the first or second generation.
+This specific demographic, causing fragmentation of the community that still continues in the country, is nevertheless a great incentive to try their luck, to take risks because immigrants have nothing to lose."

 Additional factors cited by the authors include a sense of dissatisfaction with the status quo, a culture that encourages experimentation with technology, and government policies that support start-ups.

 Using stories and anecdotes, the book provides examples of Israel's technological and medical achievements, among them "the Israeli innovations that made possible Google Suggest, the list of suggestions that appear instantly in menu form as you type a search request, the capsule endoscopy, a miniature camera embedded in a pill so that 18 photos per second can be wirelessly and painlessly transmitted from gastrointestinal tracts."

-The book highlights Israel’s numerous achievements in technological innovation but also examines why Israel has yet to produce its own major corporations.
+The book highlights Israel’s numerous achievements in technological innovation, but also examines why Israel has yet to produce its own major corporations.
 The authors attribute this partly to the tendency of Israeli startups to be acquired by large foreign companies and partly to mismanagement.

-To write the book, Senor and Singer interviewed over 100 individuals, including Israeli venture investors, historians, U.S. military officials, and Israeli heads of state.
-Their conclusion is that "while Israel has much to learn from the world, the world has much to learn from Israel."
+To write the book, Senor and Singer interviewed over 100 individuals, including Israeli venture investors, historians, U.S. military officials, and Israeli heads of state. they conclude that "while Israel has much to learn from the world, the world has much to learn from Israel."

 Authors

 Dan Senor is a former foreign policy official in the United States government.
-He served as chief spokesmen for the Coalition Provisional Authority in Iraq and now advises venture capital firms.
+He served as chief spokesman for the Coalition Provisional Authority in Iraq and now advises venture capital firms.
 Saul Singer is a columnist and former editorial page editor for The Jerusalem Post.